waifuai/solana-ico/src/mcp-cli/README.md

 *   Dynamic fee adjustments based on network conditions.
 *   Enhanced security measures and audits.
 *   CLI tooling to aid users in building on top of the contracts.

-## Disclaimer

-This project is provided as-is and is for educational and experimental purposes.
-Please use it responsibly and do your own due diligence before making any financial decisions.
-No guarantees are made about the security or stability of the system.

-## License

-This project is licensed under the MIT-0 License - see the [LICENSE](../LICENSE) file for details.